AbbosbekBotirjonovich/phone_number_field/README.md

 # PhoneNumberField

-A Flutter widget to format and validate phone numbers in a text field.
+A customised Flutter TextFormField to input international phone number along with country code.

+This widget can be used to make customised text field to take phone number input for any country along with an option to choose country code from a custom widgets.

 ---